Sylvie Courvoisier is a pianist, composer and improviser.

 download short biography (PDF)

-Currently, Courvoisier is the leader of her TRIO with Kenny Wollesen and Drew Gress.
+Currently, she is the leader of her own TRIO with Kenny Wollesen and Drew Gress.

-She co-leads Miller's Tale with Evan Parker, Ikue Mori and Mark Feldman.
+Courvoisier is a co-leader of the Miller's Tale QUARTET with Evan Parker, Ikue Mori and Mark Feldman.

 Since 2000, she has been a member of Mephista, an improvising collective trio with Ikue Mori and Susie Ibarra.